 Items Which Do Not Meet Our Collecting Profile

-Certain categories of books are not in our collecting scope, are not considered to be primary research materials, or have little intrinsic value.
+Certain categories of books are usually not in our collecting scope, or and are unlikely to contribute to our researchers’ needs.
 These include:

 - Single volumes of sets or incomplete sets